ToneFinance/alpha/fulfillment-engine/README.md

 - Go 1.21 or higher
 - Private key with:
   - Base Sepolia ETH for gas
-  - Sufficient underlying tokens (WETH, UNI, AAVE)
+  - Sufficient underlying tokens (fetched automatically from vault)
   - Fulfillment role on the SectorVault contract

 ## Setup